-The first 8 KB of the installation filesystem file (in other words, the RAM filesystem file such as WINSTALLES) can contain Ignite-UX text.
+IMPORTANT The first 8 KB of the installation file system file (in other words, the RAM file system file such as WINSTALLFS) can contain Ignite-UX text.
 If it does, this information is used first and can override configuration statements in the LIF INDEX and CONFIG files.
 In particular, the information in the first 8 KB can cause the client to switch off the media to a server, go interactive, etc.

-For more information, see "Using Configuration Files" on page 142.
+For more information, see "Using Configuration Files" on page 174.